fenago/automation-anywhere-course/lab_guides/md/Lab_15.md

 =========================================================

-In the preceding lab, you learned how to include PDF tasks as part of your automation scope.
-Through the use of walk-throughs, you learned how to extract text and images from PDF documents.
-The lab also included splitting and merging multiple documents into a single PDF file.
-We finished off the lab with an explanation of how to encrypt and decrypt documents as well as how to use the `Dictionary` variable to get file properties.

-In this lab, you will learn all about automating tasks using databases.
-We will explore how to connect to different types of databases such as Access, SQL, and Oracle.
-We will also look at using connection strings to connect to data sources.
-The walk-throughs will guide you on how to work with your datasets.
-This will include reading, updating, inserting, and deleting your data.
-You will also learn how to execute SQL `Select` statements against your databases.

 In this lab, we will be using the following packages:

 ![](./images/Figure_15.1_B15646.jpg)

 The walk-throughs in this lab will consist of demonstrating the